wqshmzh/CANet-CZSL/README.md

 You can train the model from scratch.

-1. Before your training, you have to download the all pre-trained word embeddings:
+1. Before your training, you have to download all pre-trained word embeddings:

    FastText: <https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.en.300.bin.gz>